-The Business, Technical and Vocational Education and Training (BTVET) in Uganda has suffered from weaknesses in five major areas.
+The Business, Technical and Vocational Education and Training (BTVET) sector has the potential of providing the largest number of skilled employees to increase Uganda’s productivity.
+However, the sector has suffered from weaknesses in five major areas.
 These include; relevance to economic growth, quality of skills provision, access and equity, organizational effectiveness and financial and internal efficiency.
 The system does not produce the appropriately skilled workforce that Uganda requires to increase income and employment and to compete internationally.
 The training institutions do not deliver training commensurate to the required standards and few students access the training.

 To enhance the capacity of institutions to deliver high-quality, demand-driven training programs in target sectors.
 The target sectors are construction, manufacturing and Agriculture.